2013 ISA World Masters Surfing Championship

 REGISTRATION FEE SCHEDULE

-- Teams will pay USD$175 per registrant if fees are received by end of day on 26 March 2013.
+- Teams will pay USD$225 per registrant if fees are received prior to 10 business days before the event.

-- Teams will pay USD$225 per registrant if fees are received onsite at event on 5 April 2013.
-(US$ and credit cards only; no checks)
+- Teams will pay USD$300 per registrant if fees are received onsite at event.

 The ISA will only accept USD$, or online payments through the ISA Store with credit card, during Team Registration and throughout the duration of the contest.
 Please bring the correct amount.